 However, it seems to have been an incident involving a deserter that started the storm of mental health issues that haunted him for the rest of his life.
 An Irishman who had deserted was brought before Minor and the surgeon was ordered to brand the man with a “D” on his cheek.

-To Britain with Paranoia
+To Britain With Paranoia

 In 1871, Minor moved the London, England and, with an army pension and family money, he was able to support himself.
-But, he was pursued by tempests of paranoia that centred on his belief that Irish men were trying to kill him.
+But, he was pursued by tempests of paranoia that centered on his belief that Irish men were trying to kill him.

-Living in the slum of Lambeth, Minor barricaded himself in his rooms to keep his persecutors from entering.
+Living in the slum of Lambeth, Minor barricaded himself in his rooms to keep his imagined persecutors from entering.
 Despite this, he believed that a man called George Merrett had broken into his home.
 To settle this particular demon, Minor shot and killed Merrett while the latter was on his way to work.

 It took little time for the justice system to find a verdict of not guilty by reason of insanity and Minor was locked away in the Broadmoor psychiatric hospital.
 The length of his incarceration was quaintly worded as “until Her Majesty’s pleasure be known,” which, in the case of Broadmoor inmates, often meant life, in the literal meaning of the word.